mgrahamjo/oat/README.md

 # Oat

 Oat is a tiny collection of utilities for building universal JavaScript single page applications.
-Created for those who are skeptical of frameworks or dependencies, it's a mere 1.36kb of client side code ([babilified](https://babeljs.io/blog/2016/08/30/babili) and gzipped), and has no dependencies.
+Created for those who are skeptical of frameworks or dependencies, it's a mere 1.7kb of client side code (transpiled, minified, and gzipped), and has no dependencies.

 ## The Philosophy